lamdu/hypertypes/src/AST/Knot/README.md

-# AST Functors
+# AST Knots

-Functors for AST Nodes:
+Knots for AST Nodes:

+* `Pure` makes a simple recursive tree.
 * `Ann` can be used to annotate every node.
-* `UTerm`/unification-term, adds unification variables to terms.
+* `AST.Knot.Functor.ToKnot` turns functors into knots.